tbrowder/CSV-Table/README.md

     * normalizing field names

-    * data lines with fewer fields than a header (missing values assumed to be "" or the user can choose the default value)
+    * data lines with fewer fields than a header (missing values assumed to be "" or the user can choose the default value in the constructor)

     * data lines with more fields than its header (fatal, but reported)